MobiPkg/Compile/README.md

 At the same time, if compile need some dependencies, it will find them in this directory.

+Command line option or option-file can override this value.

 ## Usage for command

 ```bash